This post is a sample itinerary to you to best take advantage of the Go City San Francisco Pass.

 If you are also considering the San Francisco CityPass, then be sure to read our post comparing both tourist attraction passes.

-If you haven't heard of the Go San Francisco Card, here are the basics:
+If you haven't heard of the Go City San Francisco Pass, here are the basics:

-- The Go San Francisco Card gets you admission into 26 San Francisco attractions for one flat fee.
+- The pass gets you admission into 26 San Francisco attractions for one flat fee.

-- The cost of the card depends on how many days you want to visit the city: 1, 2, 3, 5, or 7 days.
+- The cost of the pass depends on how many days you want to visit the city: 1, 2, 3, 5, or 7 days.

-- You can visit as many of the attractions as you want, and you only pay for the original cost of the card.
+- You can visit as many of the attractions as you want, and you only pay for the original cost of the pass.

 That's it!
-For this 3-day trip, your Go San Francisco card will cost $109, but it will get you over $270 worth of activities!
+For this 3-day trip, your Go City San Francisco Pass will cost $109, but it will get you over $270 worth of activities!

 So, without further ado, let's take a look at a great 3-day itinerary for your San Francisco vacation!

 |De Young Museum